 Student Veterinary Nurse

 Hi.
-I'm Vicky and I joined the team in July 2018 following on from 2 years at Hartpury college getting an extended diploma in Animal Management, always having the dream to work with animals and hopefully go on to train to be a veterinary nurse.
+I'm Vicky and I joined the team in July 2018 following on from 2 years at Hartpury college getting an extended diploma in Animal Management, always having the dream to work with animals and eventually go on to train to be a veterinary nurse.
+I'm now realising that dream and am currently studying as a trainee nurse.
 In my spare time you'll find me with my many animals which include 5 horses, dogs and ducks or on our family-led arable farm in the heart of the Cotswolds.

 Veterinary Care Assistant